-To make a nice curve on a bowl, the curve

-needs to be cut in one shot.
-On medium to

-large sized bowls, you need a curved toolrest to

-do this.
-The ONEWAY curved toolrest is gen-

-tly curved to help bowl turning from green
+To make a nice curve on a bowl, the curve needs to be cut in one shot.
+On medium to large sized bowls, you need a curved toolrest to do this.
+The ONEWAY curved toolrest is gently curved to help bowl turning from green turning to the final finish cut.

-The curve allows you to position the rest clos-

-er to the piece you are turning.
-Therefore, your

-tool will not have to hang so far off the rest.

-This not only increases the safety factor, but

-Made from stainless steel it will not rust and

-means you have greater control of your tool.

-turning to the final finish cut.